Condense to Conduct and Conduct to Condense: Open Problems and Future Work

-While we can easily believe that the third coordinate of $\pi_1$ really behaves very randomly, since it is a condenser, it seems intuitive that the following construction should have even lower conductance than $\pi_1$ (i.e. both the second and third coordinates are condensers):
+Recall that our solution for the dimension $3$ is given by: $\pi(a, b, c) = (a, b, c+ab).$ While we can easily believe that the third coordinate of $\pi$ really behaves very randomly, since it is a condenser, it seems intuitive that the following construction should have even lower conductance than $\pi$ (i.e. both the second and third coordinates are condensers): $\pi'(a, b, c) = (a, ba+c, ca-b).$ However, we cannot formally prove that $\pi'$ is indeed better.